ItsNesh/operating-systems/week_2/20250816_week_2_COMBINED.md

 ---

-# Heading for main section

 # Comprehensive Study Notes: The Abstraction – Address Spaces
 *Based on Chapter 13 from "Operating Systems: A Modern Perspective"*

 ---